For The Bank of New York Mellon Corporation [BK], Analyst sees a rise to $56. What next?

 BK stock trade performance evaluation

-The Bank of New York Mellon Corporation [BK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.40.
-With this latest performance, BK shares dropped by -9.33% in over the last four-week period, additionally plugging by 8.48% over the last 6 months – not to mention a drop of -9.35% in the past year of trading.
+The Bank of New York Mellon Corporation [BK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.31.
+With this latest performance, BK shares dropped by -3.32% in over the last four-week period, additionally plugging by 15.86% over the last 6 months – not to mention a drop of -4.23% in the past year of trading.

 Earnings per share (EPS) analysis for The Bank of New York Mellon Corporation [BK] stock